Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case: Introduction

 \section{Introduction}

 Non-local features of quantum correlations enable us to perform various information processing tasks, such as quantum teleportation \cite{BBCJPW_93}, super dense coding \cite{BW_92}, quantum error correction \cite{S_95}, device-independent quantum key distribution \cite{BB_84, E_91, BCWSW_12}.
 While practically implementing such tasks, there is always an interaction of the concerned quantum system with some noisy environment.
-This interactions diminish the quantum correlations present in the state under consideration, in general.
-So it is one of the most important jobs in any information processing task to preserve the quantum correlation in presence of noisy environment, at least by some amount.
-This is the general philosophy for controlling decoherence of a system.
+Such interactions diminish the quantum correlations present in the state under consideration, in general.
+So it is one of the most important jobs in any information processing task to preserve the quantum correlations in presence of noisy environment, at least by some amount.
+This necessitates formulation of protocols for controlling decoherence of a system.

-There are various well-known forms of decohence, modelled by, the depolarising channel, dephasing channel, amplitude damping channel (ADC), generalised amplitude damping channel (GADC), and so on \cite{BFMP_00, SN_96, SB_08, F_04, NC_02}.
-It has been shown that it can never be possible to enhance quantum correlation in two-qubit system by unital operations, whereas for some initial states it might be possible to enhance or generate quantum correlation when the interaction is taking place through some non-unital channel \cite{SKB_11}.
+There are various well-known forms of decoherence modelled by qubit channels such as the depolarising channel, dephasing channel, amplitude damping channel (ADC), generalised amplitude damping channel (GADC), and so on \cite{BFMP_00, SN_96, SB_08, F_04, NC_02}.
+It is not possible to enhance quantum correlation in two-qubit system by unital operations, whereas for some initial states it might be possible to enhance or generate quantum correlation such as discord when the system passes through some non-unital channel \cite{SKB_11}.
 For example, interaction through amplitude damping channel can enhance the teleportation fidelity for a particular class of two-qubit entangled state \cite{BHHH_00, B_02}.
-On the other hand, using the technique of weak measurement, one can improve the fidelity of teleportation \cite{PM_13} as well as the secret key rate for one-sided device independent key distribution ($1$-SDIKD) \cite{DGPM_17}, while the interaction is taking place through the ADC.
+On the other hand, using the technique of weak measurement, one can protect loss of entanglement \cite{KU_99, KJ_06, KC_09, KL_12, HMK_20}, and improve the fidelity of teleportation \cite{PM_13} as well as the secret key rate for certain quantum key distribution protocols \cite{DGPM_17}, while the interaction is taking place through the ADC.